How To Get A Startup Small Business Loan With No Collateral

 Do Personal Guarantees Count As Collateral?

-Some lenders require you to sign a personal guarantee as a condition of receiving a loan.
+Some lenders require you to sign a personal guarantee to receive a loan.
 By signing a personal guarantee, you are making a promise to the lender that you will repay the loan.
 This personal guarantee takes some of the risk off the lender.
 If you don’t fulfill that promise, the lender has the right to liquidate personal assets, including personal real estate, vehicles, or even your personal bank accounts.

 Most lenders require all borrowers with at least a 20% stake in the business to sign a personal guarantee.
 If you have a co-signer for your loan, the co-signer will typically be required to sign a personal guarantee.
 In some cases, your spouse may also be required to sign even if they aren’t listed on the loan.
 This is to eradicate any conflicts over jointly-owned property.